 Service NSW provides an option to practice for the Driver Knowledge Test by downloading a PDF document which includes questions that may appear in the DKT.
 There is also an option to view a demonstration DKT online.
 Use the learners practice test with the help of a parent or friend.
 This will give you an indication if you are ready to sit the official DKT.

-The Driver Knowledge Test will cost approx $25.00.
-(As of 1 July 2019).
+The Driver Knowledge Test will cost approx $49.00.
+(As of 1 December 2022).
 This fee is payable to Service NSW at the time you book for DKT online.
-Click the button below for up to date costs.
+Click the button below for more information.

 How to book the DKT